andela-technology/qualified-docs/content/reference/languages/javascript.md

 Qualified supports Node 18, 14, 12, 10, 8 and 6.

 Node versions older than 12 are [deprecated](/creating-content/challenges/upgrading-language-versions/#deprecation-process).
-Use Node 18, except for Puppeteer challenges (use Node 12) and Vue challenges (use Node 14).
+Use Node 18, except for Puppeteer and React Native challenges (use Node 12) and Vue challenges (use Node 14).

 ## Timeout